-Susan is the Immediate Past President of the Property Council of Australia, Chair of the Green Building Council of Australia, a member of the NSW Public Service Commission Advisory Board, President of INSEAD Australasian Council, a member of the INSEAD Global Board and Director of the Business Council of Australia.
+Susan is the Chair of the Green Building Council of Australia, a Director of the Business Council of Australia, member of the NSW Public Service Commission Advisory Board, President of INSEAD Australasian Council, a member of the INSEAD Global Board and a Trustee of the Australian Museum Foundation.

 Adrian Pozzo is the Chief Executive Officer of Cbus Property Pty Ltd, having been appointed to this role in 2007.
 Prior to this, he spent five years with the company as Chief Financial Officer.
 Adrian has over 30 years’ experience as an executive in the property and construction industries, working in both private and public companies, both in Australia and overseas.
 Adrian is a member of the Australian Institute of Company Directors and the Australian Society of Certified Practising Accountants.
 He is also a member of the Property Council of Australia (Victorian Division) and was previously a past Vice-President.

 Peter is a Principal and Trustee Director of Arup Group.
 As a Trustee Director Peter is responsible for administering Arup’s owning trusts in the interests of employees and charitable beneficiaries and appointing and overseeing the performance of the global Arup Group Board.
 As a Principal, Peter is responsible for leading major engineering building design projects across Australia.

 Peter is passionate about sustainability and initiated and directed the alignment of Arup’s global strategy with the new global agendas for sustainable development.